GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_overlay_operations.md

 :::{tab-item} Clip vector by extent

 This operation clips any vector file to a given extent.
 This clip extent will be defined by a bounding box that should be used for the vector output file.
 It also has to be defined in the target CRS coordinates.
 There are different methods to define the bounding box, which are the great difference between this tool and the standard clipping process:
-* Calculate from a layer: this uses the extent of a layer loaded into the current project
+* Calculate from a layer: this uses the extent of a layer loaded into the current project.
-* Calculate from layout map: uses the extent of a layout map item in the active project
+* Calculate from layout map: uses the extent of a layout map item in the active project.
-* Calculate from bookmark: uses the extent of a saved bookmark
+* Calculate from bookmark: uses the extent of a saved bookmark.
-* Use map canvas extent
+* Use map canvas extent.
-* Draw on canvas: click and drag a rectangle delimiting the area to take into account
+* Draw on canvas: click and drag a rectangle delimiting the area to take into account.
-* Enter the coordinates as xmin, xmax, ymin, ymax
+* Enter the coordinates as xmin, xmax, ymin, ymax.

 ```{figure} /fig/en_clip_vector_by_extent.PNG
 ---